needle-tools/needle-engine-support/documentation/getting-started.md

      > By default, the project name matches the name of your scene.
 If you want to change that, you can enter a ``Directory Name`` where you want to create your new runtime project.
 The path is relative to your Unity project.

 3. **Choose a web project template**
   Now, select a web project template for your project.
-The default template is based on [Vite ⇡](https://vitejs.dev/), a fast web app bundler.
+The default template is based on [Vite](https://vitejs.dev/), a fast web app bundler.

 4. **Continue [here](#generate-a-web-project-and-add-content)**.